 Skinker paused a moment more, until something clicked.
 His eyes blinked, and then a smile passed over his face as he turned to usher them into the building.
 "It's only fairplay, Doctor.
 Just in luck I got a couple rooms open-with two of my whores run off and married to Babylon as they do."

-Doctor turned and told his son to

-after to "learn a thing or two."
+Doctor turned and told his son to collect the rider's guns and hurry along after to "learn a thing or two."
 Evelyn Teacher followed with a good number of the townspeople in tow.